MP-Gadget/pfft-python/README.rst

 PFFT, patched FFTW, and the binding are linked into one giant (6MB) shared object file.
 We use `-fvisibility=hidden` to hide the PFFT/FFTW symbols.

+For Macs with Anaconda, due to this bug https://github.com/conda/conda/issues/2277 one needs to make a symlink from the anaconda installation directory to /opt/anaconda1anaconda2anaconda3 .

 The mental model of PFFT is similar to FFTW.
 We plan ahead such that the code runs and runs fast.
 4 objects are involved in a FFT: